 On this post, you’ll find information on all things Oklahoma food handlers permit.
 This includes state and county requirements, answers to common questions, helpful links, tips, and other resources.

 Enough of the intro.
-Let’s giddy up, and get right to it. 🐎
+Let’s get right to it.

 IMPORTANT: Here’s where most of the confusion lies though.
-Although the state does not have such requirement, counties and cities, on the other hand, have the right to enforce their own food safety rules and regulations – which therefore overlaps state mandate.
+Although the state does not requireme food handler permits, counties and cities, on the other hand, have the right to enforce their own food safety rules and regulations – which override the state mandates.

 The ONLY Oklahoma cities that require food handler permits for typical food workers are Moore and Norman.
 Both cities are located in Cleveland county, Oklahoma.
 And more details on each food handler process as well as specifics are found below. 👇👇